It would be lovely if you could join me for an afternoon of cake, collagraphs and chats this coming Saturday 2nd June.

 In addition to being able to peek further inside my sketchbooks, I will also have a range of collagraph plates for people to handle, and some new plates at various stages of construction for people to see the processes.
 And, you may even see me capturing the event in my sketchbook!
 So please do join me – it will be lovely to see you!

-I will also have a wide selection of prints on display – both framed and unframed to suit a range budgets, so hopefully everyone can take a little bit of my magic with them.
-You can see my work exclusively available at Cank Street Gallery, on their website.
+I will also have a wide selection of prints on display – both framed and unframed to suit a range of budgets, so hopefully everyone can take a little bit of my magic home with them.

 To compliment this display, I have also written an article about my sketchbooks at the kind invitation of the Leicester Society of Artists – in which I share my favourite brand of sketchbooks, what I do and don’t put in the sketchbooks, and how many I simultaneously use at one time.
 It was a wonderful piece to write, and was extremely useful as it gave me some space to sit and analyse how I use these forms of bound paper.
 I never quite thought how many sketchbooks I had in use at once until I was asked this question – then came the reflection about my ideas bouncing back and forth between the books.